Documentation / Landing Zone

 What to expect

-ESLZ should complement the normal review, not replace it.
-It gives you a second lens on the environment, not a second copy of the same result.
+Landing Zone assessment should complement the normal review, not replace it.
+It gives you a second lens on the environment and can produce a separate report output alongside the normal resource assessment.

 Common mistakes